kenlimmj/terracotta-warrior/README.md

 - `randParagraph(size)` generates a paragraph with `size` number of sentences.
 If `size` is not specified, it defaults to a random value between 4 and 10.

 ## `UserFactory`
 The `UserFactory` namespace provides functions that assist with the generation of data related to a user.
+This factory currently doesn't do much, but that will change in the next major update.

 ### Constructor
 The constructor for `UserFactory` has three configuration parameters, shown here with their default values: